 For each drug or drug class, its mechanism of action, efficacy against PD symptoms, adverse effects, precautions, or drug interactions if present are explained.
 It is important to state that treatment of PD doesn’t prevent the progression of the disease and drug choice is based on symptoms.
 For example, Levodopa is most effective at relieving bradykinesia and rigidity, although it often substantially reduces tremors.
 On the other hand, anticholinergic medications are effective against IPD tremor in about 50% of patients; not bradykinesia or rigidity.

 Antiparkinson Drugs Table Comparisons

-Beside using the way of concept mapping to build information upon each other (information about drugs mechanisms of action and indications are built upon dopamine metabolism), there are also table comparisons for antiparkinson drugs.
-There are three tables that compares:
+Besides using the way of concept mapping to build information upon each other (information about drugs mechanisms of action and indications are built upon dopamine metabolism), there are also table comparisons for antiparkinson drugs.
+There are three tables that compare:

 - Catechol-O-methyl transferase inhibitors (COMT inhibitors): Tolcapone and Entacapone.